spapas/django-generic-scaffold/README.rst

 Install it with ``pip install django-generic-scaffold``, or if you want to use the latest version on github, try ``pip install git+https://github.com/spapas/django-generic-scaffold``.

 If you want to use the template tags and the fallback templates of django-generic-scaffold, please put ``generic_scaffold`` in your ``INSTALLED_APPS`` setting.
-If you don't need the template tags or fallback templates then no other installation is needed.
+If you don't need the template tags or fallback templates then no modifying of your settings is needed, just go ahead and use it!

 Simple usage
 ============